octobercms/install/README.md

-# Installation Wizard for October CMS v1.0
+# Installation Wizard for October CMS

-The wizard installation will install the free version of October CMS (v1.0) for testing, trial and teaching purposes.
+The wizard installation is the recommended way to install October for non-technical users.
+It is simpler than the command-line installation and doesn't require any special skills.

 1. Prepare a directory on your server that is empty.
 It can be a sub-directory, domain root or a sub-domain.
 1. [Download the installer archive file](https://github.com/octobercms/install/archive/master.zip).